-The Marywood University Communication Sciences and Disorders (CSD) program provides academic course work and clinical experiences that prepare students for professional work in the field of speech-language pathology, audiology, or deaf studies.
+The program provides academic coursework and clinical experiences that prepare students for entry level clinical practice in the field of speech-language pathology.

 If you have any questions or concerns regarding the content on this page, please contact the CSD web content editor, Renee Jourdanais.